aretka/traders/README.md

   * Room - a local database designated to store data on your phone has been used for saving crypto porftolio and transaction history.
   * Retrofit with OKHTTP
   * Websocket - a persistent connection between a client and server which provides full-duplex communication channels over a single TCP connection.
 It was uesd for live crypto data fetching.
+  * Data store was utilized to store filter and sort preferences.

 <a name="installation"></a>
 ## 5. How to install?